The Most Standout Makeup Moments of 2018 So Far

 Madeline Brewer

-A mix between pastel and neon green graced Brewer's eyelids in April.
+A mix of pastel and neon green graced Brewer's eyelids in April.

 Photo: